Calico Resources USA Corp. - Grassy Mountain

 Calico Resources USA Corp.
 (Calico) is proposing to construct an underground gold mine and an indoor processing facility on a site in Malheur County about 22 miles south-southwest of Vale.
 The site includes both private and public lands managed by the US Bureau of Land Management (BLM).

-- Under state law, The Department of Geology and Mineral Industries' (DOGAMI) manages the consolidated application process for chemical mining permits.
-DOGAMI mission is to provide earth science information and regulation to make Oregon safe and prosperous.
+- Under state law, The Department of Geology and Mineral Industries (DOGAMI) manages the consolidated application process for chemical mining permits.
+DOGAMI's mission is to provide earth science information and regulation to make Oregon safe and prosperous.

 - Oregon law provides environmental performance standards that guide agencies' reviews.
 The intent is to minimize environmental damage through use of best available, practicable, and necessary technology and provide protection measures that are consistent with polices of the permitting agencies.

 - A wildlife protection plan will be required to ensure no overall loss of wildlife habitat and to meet the State requirement of an objective of zero wildlife mortality.

 - The permitting process provides multiple opportunities for the public and interested stakeholders to participate in reviewing and commenting on Calico's application and the consolidated permit requirements.